PeroPero1337/SmartWallet/README.md

 Nejc - in charge of database,</br>
 Peter - coder

->Will be renamed to Smart Assistant or something similar soon since it's not actually a wallet.
+>Will be renamed to Smart Assistant or something similar soon, since it's not actually a wallet.